 The greatest contribution to emissions from Republic's energy use in our own operations (fleet, buildings and landfill day to day operations) is our fleet.
-We have 16,000 recycling and waste collection vehicles that serve our customers across the Country and our collection fleet comprises roughly 10% of our scope 1 emissions.
-Thus our attention is focused on reducing the impact of our fleet.
+We have close to 16,000 recycling and waste collection vehicles that serve our customers across the Country and our collection fleet comprises roughly 9% of our scope 1 emissions.
+Thus, our attention is focused on reducing the impact of our fleet.

 Republic also has a number of initiatives in progress to reduce the amount of fuel that we use, and therefore, our GHG emissions from our fleet.
-Specific to our primary scope 1 fleet reduction goal, our diesel to CNG conversion program has, to date, converted 18% of our trucks to CNG from diesel, and we are continuing to do this at a rate of roughly 30% of replacement vehicle purchases per year.
+Specific to our primary scope 1 fleet reduction goal, our diesel to CNG conversion program has, to date, converted 19% of our trucks to CNG from diesel, and we are continuing to do this at a rate of roughly 30% of replacement vehicle purchases per year.
 This has resulted in a decrease in the total gallons of diesel purchased and consumed by our fleet and yields a corresponding GHG emissions reduction, amongst other benefits.
-The previously reported Scope 1+Scope 2 GHG emissions for 2015 has been updated and has been used to calculate the % change.
-In 2016, we realized a 26,899 MTCO2e emission reduction.
-In addition, in 2016 we began the use of renewable natural gas in our fleet, which provided a reduction of 34,154 MTCO2e from our Scope 1 emissions.
+In 2017, we realized a 60,696 MTCO2e emission reduction.
+In addition, in 2017 we increased our use of renewable natural gas in our fleet, which provided a total reduction of 67,645 MTCO2e from our Scope 1 emissions.
+RNG is derived from biogenic methane that is generated by the decomposition of organic waste in landfills or anaerobic digesters.
+According to the California Air Resources Board, RNG has the lowest carbon intensity of all commercially available transportation fuels.
+Because of our previous investments in CNG vehicles and fueling stations, Republic will be able to use RNG to power our CNG fleet in 20 states, as RNG is a seamless replacement for CNG fuel.
 We believe a gradual fleet conversion is most prudent to realize the full value of our previous fleet investment, while meeting the requirements of our customers, and that using CNG vehicles provides us a competitive advantage while reducing the amount of fuel required for our operations, improving air emissions, and significantly reducing vehicle noise profiles.